karambarakat/Gulp-Handlebars-Express-Stack/README.md

 For this project I used:
 - HandleBars: template engine to avoid html repetition, add some components.
+- Sass
-- Gulp: for building Handlebars
+- Gulp: for building Handlebars and Sass
 - ExpressJs

 ## Getting Started